icrusader/icrusader.github.io/data/blogs/blog1.md

 ![Terminal Screenshot](assets/images/blog_images/blog1/6.png)

 📁 Two hits!
 One can be ignored as it’s part of setup.
-But the other in `mrrobot`’s `.ssh` directory contained key pairs that **should’ve been on the attacker machine.**
+But the other in `mrrobot`’s `.ssh` directory contained key pairs that **should’ve been on the attacker machine.** Later I confirm that this was one of the rotation attack they did in the past which still left intact with the vm.

+![Terminal Screenshot](assets/images/blog_images/blog1/7.png)

-Testing this key, I successfully:
+If I left these file untouch, I would be in trouble.
+Testing the key, I successfully:

-1. SSH’d into `mrrobot`
+1. SSH’d into `🤖 mrrobot`
 2. Gained privilege escalation via a **vulnerable sudo version**

-![Terminal Screenshot](assets/images/blog_images/blog1/7.png)
 ![Terminal Screenshot](assets/images/blog_images/blog1/8.png)
 ![Terminal Screenshot](assets/images/blog_images/blog1/9.png)